Teen Depression Test

 Important Notice

-This tool is for informational purposes only and does not constitute medical advice or diagnosis.
+This tool is for informational purposes only and does not provide a diagnosis.
 Designed for ages 12-17.
-Only a qualified mental health professional can diagnose depression.
 If you're having thoughts of suicide or self-harm, call 988, text HELLO to 741741, or go to your nearest emergency room immediately.
-Talk to a parent, school counselor, or doctor if you're concerned about your mental health.
+Talk to a parent, guardian, or school counselor if you're concerned about your mental health.

 Frequently Asked Questions